omajid/omajid.github.io/content/posts/2020-07-08-what-is-glibcxx-error.md

 ## Conclusion

-After reading this:
+You should now know:

-- You should now know what symbol versioning is.
+- What symbol versioning is
-- How `libc` and `libstdc++` use symbol versioning.
+- How `libc` and `libstdc++` use symbol versioning
-- What the `version GLIBC_X.Y not found` error messages mean.
+- What the `version GLIBC_X.Y not found` error messages mean
 - What are some good ways to fix the errors:
   - Upgrading your Linux distribution
   - Using a compatible version of the library
-- Most importantly, how *not* to fix this error!
+- How *not* to fix this error!